ewanwalk/medb/README.md

 - MySQL 5.7+
 - MariaDB

-Support for a sqlite3 database may be added in the future should demand warrant it.

 #### Configuration
 All configuration is handled via. the `.env` file, copy the `.env.example` file and fill it out accordingly